linode/docs/docs/products/compute/high-memory/_index.md

 | Outbound Network Transfer | 5 TB - 9 TB |
 | Outbound Network Bandwidth | 5 Gbps - 9 Gbps |

 Pricing starts at $60 for a High Memory Compute Instance with 2 vCPU cores, 24GB memory, and 20GB SSD storage.
 Review the [Pricing page](https://www.linode.com/pricing/#compute-high-memory) for additional plans and their associated costs.

-{{< content "instance-comparison-shortguide" >}}
+See the [Comparison of Compute Instances](#comparison-of-compute-instances) section below to learn more about other Instance types.

 ## Additional Technical Specifications